nickklos10/SQL-Client-APP/README.md

-# Project Three: A Two-Tier Client-Server Application Using MySQL and JDBC
+# A Two-Tier Client-Server Application Using MySQL and JDBC

 ## Overview